Processes an input document using streaming, that is, without allocating memory to contain the entire document.

 If the path expression cannot be evaluated in streaming mode, execution fails, unless the configuration option STREAMING_FALLBACK is set, in which case it is executed in non-streaming mode (that is, the result is simply the result of evaluating the argument to the function).

-For further details see Streaming of Large Documents.
+For further details see Streaming XML documents.